-If your dog is drinking less water and this is a change from prior behavior, it is important to evaluate all aspects of your dog’s behavior.
-For example:
+If your dog is drinking less water and this is a change from prior behavior, it is important to evaluate all aspects of your dog’s behavior for additional signs of problems.

-- Are the bowel movements normal?
-Is there diarrhea?
+- Are bowel movements normal or is there diarrhea?

 - Is your dog urinating normally?

-- Is your dog licking his or her lips or drooling that could suggest nausea?
+- Are they licking their lips or drooling, which could suggest nausea?

 - Is there any vomiting?

 - Is your dog coughing?
-Have you noticed any trouble breathing or labored respirations?
+Have you noticed any trouble breathing or labored respiration?

 - Does your dog appear to be in pain?
 Is your dog limping?
 Hunched posture?
-Reluctance to move?
+Reluctant to move?